Aspects of the Novel: A Novel

 In short, Aspects of the Novel is another Slavitt original, keeping the reader off balance both intellectually and emotionally.

-To read an excerpt from Aspects of the Novel: A Novel, in PDF format, click here.
+To read the first chapter of Aspects of the Novel: A Novel, in PDF format, click here.

 Catbird Homepage | Catbird Specialty Areas | Catbird Authors | Catbird Titles | Catbird Links